 EncycloReader is a web application designed for reading multiple online encyclopedias using a common presentation standard.
 EncycloReader search uses external encyclopedias to access the most recent content, and to ensure a sufficient decentralization and unbiased representation of search results.
 The EncycloReader uses an adaptive mechanism for article searches: The more searches are performed, the more precise and quicker answer one should get.
 Searches are performed by accessing search metadata of online encyclopedias directly, or by using cached data created by the readers.

 EncycloSearch is an open-source encyclopedia search engine.
-It searches over two dozen encyclopedias at once, and allows you to submit your own articles.
-To find what you’re looking for faster, you can disable encyclopedias that aren’t relevant.
-Fine-tune your search by adjusting the number of results returned by each encyclopedia and the timeout for search requests.
-EncycloSearch doesn’t collect or store any of your data besides submitted articles—not even your IP address.
+It searches over a dozen encyclopedias at once.
+To find what you’re looking for faster, you can exclude encyclopedias that aren’t relevant.
+EncycloSearch doesn’t collect or store any of your data—not even your IP address.
 Searches are ad-free and anonymous.

 FactSeek is a web application designed to search multiple online encyclopedias at once.
 Unlike general web web search engines that deal with very diverse web resources, FactSeek is focused on encyclopedic content.
 Search results of FactSeek are not distorted by advertisements and various search-engine optimization (SEO) methods to attract visitors.